jonathantorres/ping/README.md

 ## ping
 PING utility with a couple of tweaks, made to be compiled on a modern compiler.
-Original source code taken from "Unix Network Programming" 1st Edition by W. Richard Stevens.
+Original source code taken from "Unix Network Programming" 3rd Edition by W. Richard Stevens, Bill Fenner and Andrew M. Rudoff.

 ### Compiling and running
 Use the `make` utility, once compiled run the program with `./bin/ping`